 Nearly adjoining the Theater of Dionysus and on its west, this is the Odeion of Tiberius Claudius Herodes Atticus, a philanthropic Roman who built it in memory of his wife, Appia Annia Regilla.
 She died about 160 AD.
 The theater seated 5,000 and was roofed in cedar.
 The site was excavated in 1857-8 and partially restored in the 1950s.

-The arch leading now to the Temple of Olympian Zeus once markrf the division between old and new--which is to say, Roman--Athens.
+The arch leading now to the Temple of Olympian Zeus once marked the division between old and new Athens--which is to say, between the Greek and Roman Athens.

 The arch against the backdrop of the Acropolis.